vuejs/vuex/docs/en/core-concepts.md

 # Core Concepts

-We will be learning the core concepts in Vuex in this chapters.
+We will be learning the core concepts of Vuex in these chapters.
 They are
   - [State](state.md)
   - [Getters](getters.md)
   - [Mutations](mutations.md)